 With every ear attuned for tidings of peace, as well as for the Easter resurrection anthem, it was happy foresight which moved the producers to release “The Blue Bird” at this opportune time, for the loveliness of childhood and its steadfast faith in the miraculous may bring new hope and courage to a war-weary world…Can you imagine how this picture is likely to impress the fighting men to whom it may be shown in the little theaters behind the lines “Over There”?
 Could the Easter message come in a more acceptable fashion or at a better time?

 Although well-received and granted a prominent release on Easter Sunday, 1918, financially The Blue Bird didn’t do as well as Tourneur had hoped.
 It seems to have faded into obscurity, rescued only in recent years by the George Eastman House, which worked with the The National Endowment for the Arts, the U.S. Park Service’s Saving America’s Treasures program, and the National Film Preservation Foundation to create a beautiful restoration–from a sole surviving nitrate print.

-Not everyone will warm up to The Blue Bird, with actors in thick makeup crawling on all fours to play cats and dogs, archaic-sounding language like the dog exclaiming “At last we can talk, my little deities!” and the shades of darkness such as Bérylune warning the Things that “All those who go with the children must die at the end of the journey…” Even I, Champion of All Things Archaic, found it a bit unsettling at first.
+Not everyone will warm up to The Blue Bird, with its actors in thick makeup crawling on all fours to play cats and dogs, and its archaic-sounding language like the dog exclaiming “At last we can talk, my little deities!”
+Then there’s the shades of darkness, such as when Bérylune warns the Things: “All those who go with the children must die at the end of the journey…” Even I, Champion of All Things Archaic, found it a bit unsettling at first.